-281 Art History: Renaissance 3 Credit Hours to Baroque 3 Billable Contact Hours Prerequisite: RDG 090 and ENGL 090 or qualifying score
+281 Art History: Renaissance to Baroque 3 Credit Hours 3 Billable Contact Hours

+Prerequisite: RDG 090 and ENGL 090 or qualifying score on accepted placement tests

 This course is an exploration of the artists and ideals that mark the development of early Renaissance art and its subsequent developments in Northern and Southern European art to the eighteenth century.
 Focus will be placed on the individual artists from the early Renaissance period up to the Baroque.
 This course is a satisfier course for the Global Studies Degree Designation.